 We have the following ways for you to enjoy the use of our pool:

-Day use open swim or water exercise or aquatic therapy pass.
-For $7.00 a day you can use the pools as much as you like.
+Day-use open swim or water exercise or aquatic therapy pass: For $8.00 a day, you can use the pools as much as you like.
 We have exercise equipment for you to use, suggested workout routines to help you determine what might be best for your needs, and videos you can watch to illustrate ways for you to get the most out of your time in the water.

-Monthly Wellness Membership for therapy pools and infrared sauna use.
-This includes unlimited month to month facility use for $55.00 with seniors (55+) for $50.00.
+Monthly Wellness Membership for therapy pools and infrared sauna use: This includes unlimited month to month facility use for $55.00 with seniors (55+) for $50.00.
 This is not auto-renewable and must be repurchased each month.
-Classes are not included.
+Classes not included.

-Eagle Fitness Add-on Membership This allows Eagle Fitness members to add extra value to their membership.
-They have a 10 visits within 3 months for $20.00.
+Eagle Fitness Add-on Membership: This allows Eagle Fitness members to add extra value to their membership.
+Eagle Fitness members receive 10 visits within 3 months for $20.00.

 We offer a variety of aquatic rehab and swimming exercise in our pool, taught by Paradise staff.
 These are designed to address a multitude of conditions and a variety of fitness levels.
-Pain relief comes from increased movement and exercise and aquatic exercise is a proven method to address both pain and limited mobility.
+Pain relief comes from increased movement and exercise, and aquatic exercise is a proven method to treat both pain and limited mobility.

 See the Events/Classes section of our web page to see what events and classes we have available.
 Reserve your place, since pool space may be limited.
 Keep checking back, and/or sign up for our newsletter to keep up with us as we develop more classes for you.
-Classes will be priced by the trainer and does not include a day use pass.
+Classes are priced by the trainer and do not include a day-use pass.
 Download our flyer for more information.

-For a more complete experience we recommend the using the pool and the FAR Infrared Sauna.
-The sauna will help increase circulation and aids in weight loss and healing among other things.
+For a complete experience, we recommend using the pool and the FAR Infrared Sauna.
+The sauna will help increase circulation and aids in weight loss and healing, among other things.
 Follow the link for a complete description of the features and benefits of the far infrared sauna.
 Sauna use is included in your day pass.

 Let them make your skin radiant.
 There are so many ways to accomplish this, check out the services menu to see all the options you have.